rzb/larablog/README.md

 ## Thoughts

-I was on a newly arrived laptop that came with Windows and only had the weekend, so I had to compromise a few things.
-It was pretty fun, though!

 ### Using varnish for full page caching

 In order to minimise the strain put on our system during traffic peaks, I decided to leverage Varnish for full page cache.
 It will cache the homepage and the individual post pages for 2 minutes.